Formulas are not divine laws.

 Then tell a little story that talks about the reader or other people with whom the reader can feel related.

-Add details that help the reader get into the situation and create curiosity so that she cannot stop reading.
+Add details that help the reader get into the situation and create curiosity so she cannot stop reading.

 The story must of course be relevant to the product or service you want to sell and evoke that emotion you want them to feel while they read.